-The tower house is situated in one of the most beautiful parts of the West of Ireland, the Burren part of County Clare to the South of Galway Bay.
-County Clare is a peninsula midway between Kerry and Connemara with the Atlantic Ocean and the famous Cliffs of Moher to the West, and the River Shannon as the boundary to the East.
+The tower house is situated in one of the most beautiful parts of the West of Ireland, the Burren part of County Clare to the South of Galway Bay and a half hour from the Wild Atlantic Way.
+County Clare is a peninsula midway between Kerry and Connemara with the Atlantic Ocean, the Wild Atlantic Way and the famous Cliffs of Moher to the West, and the River Shannon as the boundary to the East.

 The Burren is a protected landscape, famous for the beauty of the flowers in the limestone hills and the wealth of archaeology.
 A densely planted wood of deciduous trees marks one end of the 5 acre property.
 The landscape as seen from the roof of the castle is a pattern of small fields bounded by hedgerows that come into blossom in the early summer.
 Lakes that change in size with the seasons surround the castle.

 Horses, cattle and donkeys graze nearby.
 Wild irises grow along a stream that makes a gentle sound as it tumbles through some stones, a sound that would have been heard in the centuries past as the Tower House was being built, a time before the New World was discovered by Europeans.
 The 5 acres of land around the tower house is roughly grazed by a horse and a donkey that belong to a neighbouring farmer.

 The tower house stands on a small hill above and about 20 metres in from the adjacent road.
 A car parking space for about 6 cars is in off the road and there is a gate between the road and the parking space which is down hill from the castle.

 The Wild Atlantic Way and the Atlantic Coast of the Burren is 30 minutes away in several directions, and day trips to the Aran islands can be easily arranged.
 Shark fishing boat trips can be arranged and pony trecking, and a day can be rounded off with an evening listening to quality traditional music of County Clare in one of the many traditional pubs.